wandri/chat-spring-kafka-angular-react-vue/READ_ME.md

 ## What can be better :

 - The api is not completely independant.
 It will be better if we don't use `User` and `Message` from the domain.
 We need to create new classes for the API and map `Domain` and `User` to them.
-- Listen all the message every time is fast with few messages.
-But quickly, it's interesting to load all previous messages and then listen only new messages.